-Fall Seminar.
-A five-day intensive seminar, held in Claremont, California, provides an orientation that expands the student’s knowledge and understanding of critical issues in evaluation, including thinking about building evaluation capacities to work across cultures and diverse groups.
+- Fall Seminar.
+An two to three day intensive seminar provides an orientation that expands the student's knowledge and understanding of critical issues in evaluation, including thinking about building evaluation capacities to work across cultures and diverse groups.
 The interns complete a self-assessment in the Fall, clarifying their own goals during program participation.

 Specific Support Mechanisms: Interns are supported by colleagues at school, at their site placements, and within the sponsoring association:

-A Sponsoring Agency.
-Students generally are matched with sponsoring agencies near their graduate institution that provide the pportunity to perform evaluation activities compatible with students’ research interests and skills.
+- A Sponsoring Agency.
+Students generally are matched with sponsoring agencies near their graduate institution that provide the opportunity to perform evaluation activities compatible with students' research interests and skills.

-GEDI Program Leadership.
-GEDI Program Director and AEA President-Elect (2015) Dr. Stewart Donaldson is an experienced evaluator.
-Working with a cadre of colleagues, he, Co-Director Dr. Ashaki M. Jackson, and Program Liaison John Lavelle oversee the curriculum and site placements.
+- GEDI Program Leadership.
+GEDI Program Director and AEA Past-President Dr. Rodney Hopson is an experienced evaluator.
+Working with a cadre of colleagues, he and Co-Director Dr. Brandi Gilbert oversee the curriculum and site placements.
 Throughout the internship the leadership are available to guide, advise, and support the interns in achieving their professional goals and the goals of the program.

-AEA Staff Support.
-AEA staff provide logistical support throughout the internship.
+- AEA Staff Support.
+AEA staff provides logistical support throughout the internship.
 Post-internship, they work to connect program graduates with opportunities for leadership, participation, and networking within the association.

-Student Benefits: Interns receive support from advisors and mentors, quality training focused on evaluation, real-world work experience, registration waivers and guidance at two professional evaluation conferences, and multiple opportunities for professional networking.
-In recognition of the time involved in the program (approximately 2 days per week), each intern also receives a stipend and is reimbursed for major travel expenses related to the program (airfare and shared hotel specifically), but is responsible for travel incidentals (to and from home/airport, to/from hotels, meals not taken together, etc.).
+Student Benefits: Interns receive support from advisors and mentors, quality training focused on evaluation, real-world work experience, registration waivers and guidance at two/three professional evaluation conferences, and multiple opportunities for professional networking.
+In recognition of the time involved in the program (approximately 2 days per week), each intern also receives a stipend and is reimbursed for major travel expenses related to the program (airfare and shared hotel specifically).

 Eligibility: We seek students who are not already enrolled in an evaluation program/specialization or pursuing an evaluation degree who: